cameronsenese/cloud-map-mcs-controller/README.md

 In reference to the **Solution Baseline** diagram:

-- We have x2 EKS clusters (cls1 & cls2), each deployed into separate VPCs within a single AWS region.
+- We have x2 EKS clusters (Cluster 1 & Cluster 2), each deployed into separate VPCs within a single AWS region.
-  - cls1 VPC CIDR: 10.10.0.0/16, Kubernetes service IPv4 CIDR: 172.20.0.0/16
+  - Cluster 1 VPC CIDR: 10.10.0.0/16, Kubernetes service IPv4 CIDR: 172.20.0.0/16
-  - cls2 VPC CIDR: 10.12.0.0/16, Kubernetes service IPv4 CIDR: 172.20.0.0/16
+  - Cluster 2 VPC CIDR: 10.12.0.0/16, Kubernetes service IPv4 CIDR: 172.20.0.0/16
 - VPC peering is configured to permit network connectivity between workloads within each cluster.
 - The CoreDNS multicluster plugin is deployed to each cluster.
 - The AWS Cloud Map MCS Controller for Kubernetes is deployed to each cluster.
-- Clusters cls1 & cls2 are both configured as members of the same mcs-api clusterset.
+- Clusters 1 & 2 are both configured as members of the same mcs-api clusterset.
-- Clusters cls1 & cls2 are both provisioned with the namespace `demo`.
+- Clusters 1 & 2 are both provisioned with the namespace `demo`.
-- Cluster cls1 has a `ClusterIP` Service `nginx-hello` deployed to the `demo` namespace which frontends a x3 replica Nginx deployment `nginx-demo`.
+- Cluster 1 has a `ClusterIP` Service `nginx-hello` deployed to the `demo` namespace which frontends a x3 replica Nginx deployment `nginx-demo`.
   - Service | nginx-hello: 172.20.150.33:80
   - Endpoints | nginx-hello: 10.10.11.140:80,10.10.16.197:80,10.10.22.87:80